 At my cousins, where we were made most welcome, I got to taste some wonderful jellies, chutneys and preserves.
 We visited sisters/aunts and brothers/uncles with uncle Noel sharing some wonderful vintage family photographs.

 On this visit I was given my Grand Mother's pancheon.
+I found out later that my grand-mother had this handed down from her mother.
+Therefore to my knowledge this was my great-grandmother's.
+Who knows it is was new then or if came down from even earlier in the family.
 I feel honoured to be the current user, and so very grateful to receive it.
 It is on account of this blog, and the fact that my aunt reads this, and her generosity, that it is now here.

 When he saw first saw it, Uncle Noel said he could remember it standing besides the hearth when he was young, covered with two tea towels.
 My aunt has a very roomy and superb kitchen, so it was not until I got it home that I realised how big it was and why it would have needed two tea towels to cover it!